 A first-stop center for distressed families in the Martinsville-Henry County area this organization is the product of the combination of many local churches and social service groups.
 During the past year approximately 4100 clients were served with financial assistance, food donations, heating and electricity grants, hygiene supplies and homeless help.
 Our parishioners help as on site volunteers, donate food and supplies and the church gives a regular financial contribution.

 Perhaps the centerpiece of our outreach ministry is the monthly free community meal we prepare and serve to all who want or need a delicious hot meal.
-Typically we will serve 80 to 100 guests each last Wednesday of the month with a full Thanksgiving spread on the Wednesday before the holiday.
+Typically we will serve 80 to 100 guests each last Wednesday of the month.
 This offering has been a part of our parish life for nearly fifteen years when we were one of the first to serve regular meals.
 Now well over ten churches in Martinsville offer free meals on a regular basis giving life to our appellation “Loaves and Fishes”.
-The meal is served from 5:30 to 6:15 p.m. in the Undercroft.
+The meal is served from 5:00 to 5:45 p.m. in the Parish House parking lot.

-Please volunteer to cook, serve, or wash dishes.
+On September 29 Loaves and Fishes will be served in drive through style.
+Please volunteer to join our skeleton crew to cook, serve, or wash dishes on the last Wednesday of the month.
 You will enjoy being a part of this valuable outreach ministry.
-You may volunteer by signing up on our Volunteer page, or phone David Cole at 276-732-8891 and ask how you may be of assistance.
+You may volunteer by phoning David Cole at 276-732-8891 and ask how you may be of assistance.
 Desserts are always needed.

 Christ Church regularly supports the annual United Thank Offering ingathering and the work it underwrites.
 The focus of the offering is Love, Joy, Hope, and Grace expressed in the Gospel of Jesus Christ.
 By connecting our prayers and offerings for positive change, we are helping to transform society towards peace and reconciliation.
 Let us continue!